In Romania, 'modern slaves' burn noxious trash for a living

-3 of20 Octavian Berceanu, right, the head of the National Environmental Guard takes pictures of a fire during a raid in Vidra, Romania, Tuesday, April 13, 2021.
+4 of20 Octavian Berceanu, right, the head of the National Environmental Guard takes pictures of a fire during a raid in Vidra, Romania, Tuesday, April 13, 2021.
 Many people in the Roma community in SIntesti scrape a dangerous living by illegally setting fire to whatever they can find that contains metal, from computers to tires and electrical cables.
-Vadim Ghirda/AP Show More Show Less
+Vadim Ghirda/AP Show More Show Less 5 of20

-4 of20 Riot police officers provide security during a raid of the National Environmental Guard through scrape littered back yards in Vidra, Romania, Tuesday, April 13, 2021.
+6 of20 Riot police officers provide security during a raid of the National Environmental Guard through scrape littered back yards in Vidra, Romania, Tuesday, April 13, 2021.
 Many people in the Roma community in SIntesti scrape a dangerous living by illegally setting fire to whatever they can find that contains metal, from computers to tires and electrical cables.
-Vadim Ghirda/AP Show More Show Less 5 of20
+Vadim Ghirda/AP Show More Show Less

 8 of20 People watch vehicles of the National Environmental Guard drive on a dirt road during a raid in Vidra, Romania, Tuesday, April 13, 2021.
 Many people in the Roma community in SIntesti scrape a dangerous living by illegally setting fire to whatever they can find that contains metal, from computers to tires and electrical cables.
 Vadim Ghirda/AP Show More Show Less